EvaMaeRey/easy-geom-recipes/README.md

 <!-- badges: end -->

-The goal of easy-geom-recipes is to provide points of entry into the ggplot2 extension space, focusing on layers.
+The goal of easy-geom-recipes is to provide a new point of entry into the ggplot2 extension space focusing on layers.

 Informal background: *My entry to ggplot2 extension was slow.
 I’d say it took about a year – all of 2020 – going back and forth between materials